topranks/timewarpgw/README.md

 ## Anycast GWs

 The concept of an anycast GW is fairly simple.
 You have a "vlan" or "irb" interface configured on every participating switch in a vlan, all of which use the **same IP** and the **same MAC address**.
+Obviously this is somewhat heretical, we have duplicate IPs on the same ethernet segment, and indeed duplicate MACs!
+Not something anyone anticipated doing when the idea of running IPv4 over Ethernet first came about.
+But anyway, it's something we do now and it works well, at least with virtual Ethernet networks built with an EVPN control plane.

-In this scneario you then have a situation where the switch a device is connected to is always acting as its IP gateway.
+In the Anycast GW scneario the switch a device is connected to is always acting as its IP gateway.
 Unlike say with HSRP/VRRP where multiple swithces might be configured for the shared gateway, but only one is active at once.
 In that scenario an outbound packet from a host might go from host -> switch1 -> switch2 and only then be routed to whatever external network is is going to.

 There are of course some assumptions and some caveats in the scenario I'm explaining: